Sparse covariate-driven factorization of high-dimensional brain connectivity with application to site effect correction: Funding

 \section{Funding}

 RZ was partially supported by the University of Toronto’s Data Sciences Institute through the doctoral student fellowship.
-ET was partially supported by the Natural Sciences and Engineering Research Council of Canada under grant RGPIN-2023-04727, the University of Toronto Data Science Institute, and the University of Toronto McLaughlin Centre.
-JYP was partially supported by the Natural Sciences and Engineering Research Council of Canada under grant RGPIN-2022-04831, the University of Toronto Data Science Institute, and the Connaught Fund.
+ET was partially supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) under grant RGPIN-2023-04727, the University of Toronto Data Science Institute, and the University of Toronto McLaughlin Centre.
+JYP was partially supported by the NSERC under grant RGPIN-2022-04831, the University of Toronto Data Science Institute, and the Connaught Fund.
 The computing resources were enabled in part by support provided by University of Toronto and the Digital Research Alliance of Canada.